First Function

-primitive functions:init mail-to-crm
+primitive functions:init my-fn

-cd mail-to-crm
+cd my-fn

 npm install